Nibal Madhat Badr

-Brigadier General Nibal Madhat Badr is a Syrian army officer.
+Brigadier General Nibal Madhat Badr is a former Syrian army officer during Ba'athist Syria.

 Badr is originally from the port city of Tartus.
 On 1 July 2017 she was appointed to the rank of Brigadier General and became the first female general officer in the Syrian Armed Forces.
 It came at a time of accelerated integration of women into the Syrian military and police forces, during the ongoing Syrian Civil War.